harithilmi/cursor-hackathon-2025/HACKATHON_RULES.md

 ### Prizes
 - $30,000+ in cash and credits for the winners
 - Every participant gets > $260+ in free credits and tools → over $200,000 in total perks for all participants
-- Sponsored by Cursor, Anthropic, Convex, Vercel, Mobbin, LeanMCP, ElevenLabs, TiDB, CodeRabbit, Cleve, Ryt Bank
+- Sponsored by Cursor, Anthropic, Convex, Vercel, Mobbin, LeanMCP, TiDB, CodeRabbit, Cleve, Ryt Bank

 ### Judging
 - Multiple sponsor-specific prize tracks available